-SLOVENIA Status: Under implementation Štajerska / Maribor Project: Bank revitalization on the Ptujsko jezero accumulation 5 5 zero' impoundment is located on the Drava River dow n Slovenia.
-It was built in 1979 with hard engineering e Currently, bank follows: revitalization is ongoing and under construction.
-The e main objectives of the project can be summarised as To stop fu rther degradation of existing bank protection due to w vater level fluctuation; of wood is ize the amount of silt sediment in the impoundment, si s set at the bank, followed by silt which is pumped on the wall of wood decomposes and riparian vegetation the bank and planted with riparian vegetation.
-After To improv e habitats for key animal and plant species (the whole e impoundment is within a Natura 2000 area); To increase e the aesthetic value of the impoundment with a high er potential for recreation and tourism.
-For more inform nation please visit: www.dem.si
+SLOVENIA Status: Under implementation

+Štajerska / Maribor

+Project: Bank revitalization on the Ptujsko jezero accumulation

+The 'Ptujsko jezero' impoundment is located on the Drava River downstream from Maribor and is the largest impoundment in Slovenia.
+It was built in 1979 with hard engineering materials - banks were reinforced with asphalt bank protection

+Currently, bank revitalization is ongoing and under construction.
+The main objectives of the project can be summarised as follows:

+- To stop further degradation of existing bank protection due to water level fluctuation; - To minimize the amount of silt sediment in the impoundment, silt is used in the revitalization procedure.
+First a wall of wood is set at the bank, followed by silt which is pumped on the bank and planted with riparian vegetation.
+After some time the wall of wood decomposes and riparian vegetation assures additional bank stabilization (see pictures below); - To improve habitats for key animal and plant species (the whole impoundment is within a Natura 2000 area); - To increase the aesthetic value of the impoundment with a higher potential for recreation and tourism.

+For more information please visit: www.dem.si